Marcos-Fernando/AnnoTEP/README.md

 <br>

 # List of genomes tested in this pipeline
-AnnoTEP offers the capability to analyse a wide range of genomes that have not yet been explored or are underrepresented in previous studies.
+AnnoTEP offers the capability to analyse a wide range of plants, algae, and microalgae that have not yet been explored or are underrepresented in previous studies.
 This approach enables the discovery of new TEs and genomic patterns that could be crucial for advancements in areas such as genomic evolution, species adaptation, and biotechnology.
 By focusing on less-studied genomes, AnnoTEP opens doors to groundbreaking research and contributes to filling gaps in the current understanding of TE diversity and functionality.
 <br>

 | Genome                                           | Common Name            | Size          |